 We’re pleased to announce this grant was approved and the Trustees recently authorized funding for the engineering of these improvements.
 With this, Anderson Township staff has retained Stantec Consulting for this design.

-We anticipate surveyors with Stantec will be in the area in late July or early August.
+We anticipate surveyors and environmental scientists with Stantec will be in the area in late May or early June.
+Sections 5517.01 and 163.03 of the Ohio Revised Code authorize such entries but also require that reimbursement be made for any actual damage resulting from such work.
 As we begin the preliminary layout for these improvements, and eventually move into detailed design, feedback from potential adjacent property owners such as you is key.
 The design for the turn lane expansion and sidewalk will require considerable planning and input.

 Thus, we ask that you please contact me, at ssievers@AndersonTownshipOH.gov or 513-688-8604, with any questions or comments that you have, or key information of which we should be aware, as we begin this process.
+Additionally, if at any time you feel that our representatives have not given proper attention to your property, please notify me.

 Thank you in advance for your consideration and we will keep you updated of our efforts over the coming months.

 Sincerely,